Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework#

 • If the nvvideoconvert is being used to convert to/from memory:NVMM it can just be removed.

 • Some caps filters that follow an inferencing element may need to be adjusted or removed.
 Pipeline Framework inferencing elements do not support color space conversion in post-processing.
-You will need to have a vaapipostproc or videoconvert element to handle this.
+You will need to have a vapostproc or videoconvert element to handle this.

 Here we removed a few caps filters and instances of nvvideoconvert used for conversions from DeepStream’s NVMM because Pipeline Framework uses standard GStreamer structures and memory types.
-We will leave the standard gstreamer element videoconvert to do color space conversion on CPU, however if available, we suggest using vaapipostproc to run on Intel Graphics.
+We will leave the standard gstreamer element videoconvert to do color space conversion on CPU, however if available, we suggest using vapostproc to run on Intel Graphics.
 Also, we will use the GStreamer standard element decodebin to choose an appropriate demuxer and decoder depending on the input stream as well as what is available on the system.

 filesrc location=input_file.mp4 ! decodebin ! \

-gvadetect model=./model.xml model-proc=./model_proc.json batch-size=1 ! \
+gvadetect model=./model.xml model-proc=./model_proc.json batch-size=1 ! queue ! \

 nvdsosd ! queue ! \